Note: Only punctures on the threaded area of your tyre can be repaired. If the tyre wall is ruptured, it’s time to call a recovery vehicle.

 Gear Gremlin Tyre Repair Kit

-At 16cm long, 11cm wide and 5cm deep, Gear Gremlin’s Tyre Repair Kit will fit under the seat, in a pannier or even a large pocket.
+At 16cm long, 11cm wide and 5cm deep, Gear Gremlin’s Tyre Repair Kit will fit under the seat, in a pannier, or even in a large pocket.

 This system for tubeless tyre repair is one most bikers will be familiar with.
 A reaming tool to prime the puncture, strips of viscous sealing rubber and an insertion tool are all present.
 A fold-out knife for trimming the excess rubber is also included.